-Primary Document Analysis: In consultation with the instructor, each student will select and analyze a primary document related to the topic of their historiographical essay.
-The analysis will include short answers to basic questions about the selected document (authorship, intended audience, etc.) as well as a three-page (+/- ½ page) argumentative essay regarding what the document reveals about the society and period it pertains to.
-A word to the wise: incorporating even now the secondary sources you will be later using to complete your historiographical essay can only help the analysis.
-The argumentative essay must be double-spaced, stapled, typed in a 12-point font, and conform stylistically to the Chicago Manual of Style.
+Primary Document Analysis: Early on in the semester, we will analyze a set of primary documents.
+The analysis will include short answers to basic questions about the selected document (authorship, intended audience, etc.) as well as a four-page (+/- ½ page) argumentative essay regarding what the documents reveal about the society and period it pertains to.
+This argumentative essay must be double-spaced, stapled, typed in a 12-point font, and conform stylistically to the Chicago Manual of Style.
 (15% of course grade)

 Historiographical Essay: An 8-10 page historiographical essay on the topic of your choice is required.
 (20% of course grade) Details will be available in Canvas.

 Final Exam: (15% of course grade)